 Ganache: an emulsion of chocolate and cream.
 Ganache may also be made with butter or other liquids in place of the cream.

 Infuse: to avor by allowing an aroma to steep in the substance to be avored.
 Infusions may be made either hot or cold.

-Melt: action of melting solid foods by heat.
+Melt: the action of melting solid foods by heating them.

 Meringue: a white, frothy mass of beaten egg whites and sugar.

 Mise en place: French for “put in place.”
-The prepare on and assembly of ingredients, pans, utensils, and plates or serving pieces needed for a particular dish or service period.
+The action of preparing on and assembling of ingredients, pans, utensils, and plates or serving pieces needed for a particular dish or service period.